Webhooks in Schoox

 Introduction

 Webhooks service is a way for Schoox to provide third-party applications with real-time information.
-A webhook delivers data to third-party applications as it happens, whereas in typical APIs the customer must poll for data frequently in order to be close to real-time.
+A webhook delivers data to third-party applications as it happens, whereas in typical APIs, the customer must poll frequently to stay close to real-time.
 This makes webhooks more efficient both for the producer (Schoox) and consumers (customer third-party applications).

 Webhooks-01.png